KimJoon93/JavaStudy/README.md

   A technique to have multiple methods with the same name, but different types and numbers of parameters.

 + Difference between implement and extends
+  1. Implement\
+  It's same as extends but there are some differences.
+Implement must redefine parent method.
+And it can get multiple inheritance.
+  2. Extends\
+  Java doesn't support mulitiple inheritance!